luke-m/lease-management/README.md

 You are working for a leasing company that needs to modernize their internal software systems.
 As part of this transformation, you need to build a small prototype for a **Bicycle Lease Management System** that demonstrates your fullstack development skills and understanding of business requirements.

-**Your primary focus:** The logic of the Lease Contract - specifically how you link a customer to a vehicle and manage that state across the stack.
+**Your primary focus:** The logic of the Lease Contract - specifically how you link a customer to a bicycle and manage that state across the stack.

 ## Requirements